VCUWrightCenter/TopExApp/README.md

 ### Sentence Embedding Parameters <a name="usage12">

 These parameters control how a sentence is embeded into a numerical vector.
 The TF-IDF matrix is created using all documents in the Background Corpus (see the [Import Document Corpus](#usage11) section for details).
-This TF-IDF is used to reduce sentences to their most informative 6 word phrase (see [Olex et al 2020](#paper) for details).
+This TF-IDF is used to reduce sentences to their most informative phrase (see [Olex et al 2020](#paper) for details).

 #### Window Size
 Controls how many words are in the most informative phrase for each sentence.
 If a sentence is too short to contain a phrase of this length, then it is ignored and removed from analysis.
 Default value is 6, and was determined by dividing the average length of a sentence in the Acting Intern corpus from [Olex et al 2020](#paper) by two.
 If you are processing shorter sentences or phrases, such as tweets, you should consider reducing this value to retain more of your sentences in the analysis.